rintr-suzuki/WIN2PhaseNet/docs/README-training.md

   * Put the file at `<base directory>/WIN2PhaseNet`.
   * sample: `<base directory>/WIN2PhaseNet/sample/picks.csv`

-* station list: a list of stations to process
-  * format: txt format
-  * **Only stations listed in the channel table are allowed to be listed in.** <br>
-    You can automatically set all the stations in the channel table as a station list with `--tbl2lst` option, instead of preparing a txt file of station list.
-  * Put the file as `<base directory>/WIN2PhaseNet/etc/stn.lst`. <br>
-    You can change the path with `--stnlst` option.
-  * sample: `<base directory>/WIN2PhaseNet/sample/etc/stn.lst`

 * channel table: correspondence Table of stations and their code
   * format: txt format <br>
     For the detailed information, see https://wwweic.eri.u-tokyo.ac.jp/WIN/man.ja/win.html (only in Japanese).